 The defense may not win this argument, but if they do, you may lose out on getting any compensation for your injuries.
-This is because of Alabama’s “contributory negligence” legal standard.
-Under contributory negligence, if an injured party is found to have “contributed” in any way to their injuries, even 1%, they can be barred from recovering damages.
+This is because in Alabama, if an injured party is found to have “contributed” in any way to their injuries, even 1%, they can be barred from recovering damages.
 Contributory negligence is applied in almost all motorcycle accident cases, except for those which are caused by malice or willful misconduct, such as DUI.

 Most other states use some form of comparative negligence, which would allow an injured party to collect damages even if they were partially at fault, with their damage award being reduced in proportion to the percentage of fault they share in the accident.
 In states like these, it would be much easier for a motorcyclist to recover compensation even if they were not wearing a helmet.

 Because of the high bar to clear in Alabama, it is extremely important to obtain skilled legal counsel as soon as possible, so your attorney can go to work immediately to construct your case and develop the most effective legal arguments.

 How Could not Wearing a Helmet affect my Motorcycle Accident Claim?